Opinion | Top-10 “DIY Hearing Aids” and PSAPs

 What Did I Miss?

-I’m constantly on the look-out for other good amplification products and fully recognize you can’t cover the entire range of options in one article.
+I’m constantly on the lookout for other good amplification products and fully recognize you can’t cover the entire range of options in one article.
 If I missed something you think should be considered or if you think I’m way off-base on any of the above, please let me know.

-† Nerd factor definition: Cosmetic visibility of the device or how visible it is when in use.
+† Nerd factor definition: Cosmetic appeal of the device or how visible it is when in use.
 I’ve assigned a HIGH nerd factor to devices like a collar/neck-worn product, a MEDIUM nerd factor to devices that stick out of your ears or are easily visible on/in your ear, and a LOW nerd factor to those that are situated mostly inside or discreetly over the ear.
 It should be noted that, in many cases, the high “nerd factor” devices are intentionally designed to look like common Bluetooth devices used by executives and other techy folks (hence “nerd factor”) worldwide.
-Also, in terms of stigma, not being able to hear or take part in conversations is far more stigmatizing than a device that allows you to communicate well—whatever the nerd factor!
+Also, in terms of stigma, not being able to hear or take part in conversations is far more obvious than a device that allows you to communicate well—whatever the nerd factor!

 ††Blended model definition: For this article, I define the “blended model” of hearing aid distribution as any system where a consumer can purchase a hearing aid online and then obtain hearing care from a licensed hearing care professional either virtually and/or at a hearing care office.
-It should be noted there are at least four large prominent “blended model” hearing aid distributors that dispense hearing aids and require at least some level of professional care: Lively, Audicus, United Healthcare Hearing, and Blamey-Saunders (Australia only).
+It should be noted there are at least three large prominent “blended model” hearing aid distributors that dispense hearing aids and require at least some level of professional care: Lively, Audicus, United Healthcare Hearing, and Blamey-Saunders (Australia only).

 About the author: Karl Strom is editor in chief of The Hearing Review and has been reporting on hearing healthcare issues for over 25 years.
 He is not an audiologist and the opinions stated above are his and his alone, and do not necessarily represent the views of the company.
-His email is: [email protected]
+His email is: [email protected].